Changes in Your Body During Pregnancy – Second Trimester

 You may also notice that the skin on and around your nipples will darken, and you might have small bumps around the nipples.
 The bumps are glands that make an oily substance to keep the nipples from drying out.
 A yellowish fluid called colostrum might begin to leak from your nipples.

-As your skin stretches to fit your growing body, some areas of skin may become stretched tight.
+As your body grows, some areas of skin may become stretched tight.
 Elastic fibers right below the skin may tear, creating streaks of indented skin called stretch marks.
 Stretch marks are likely to occur on your belly and breasts.

 Not every pregnant woman gets stretch marks, but they are very common.
 Unfortunately, there doesn’t seem to be a way to prevent them completely.
 It’s a good idea to keep an eye on your weight and make sure you don’t gain more than your healthcare provider recommends.
 Some manufacturers of lotions and oils claim these products can prevent stretch marks, but this hasn’t been proven.
 However, keeping your skin well moisturized can help cut down on itchiness.
 Stretch marks should fade and become less noticeable after pregnancy.